8000 Support Services

 Full Pay Students – Students will pay for meals at the school’s published paid meal rate each day.
 The charge meals offered to students will be reimbursable meals available to all students, unless the student’s parent or guardian has specifically provided written permission to the school to withhold a meal.
 A la carte items or other similar items must be paid/prepaid.

 The District’s Food Service Department is responsible for maintaining charge records and notifying the building administrator of each school in the District of any outstanding balances for students.
-The building administrator of each school or his/her designee is responsible for reviewing the outstanding balances for students in his/her building once a month, Upon review, the building administrator is responsible for immediately sending letters home for students with outstanding balances in excess of $5.00.
+The building administrator of each school or their designee is responsible for reviewing the outstanding balances for students in their building once a month, Upon review, the building administrator is responsible for immediately sending letters home for students with outstanding balances in excess of $5.00.
 The District reserves the right to take all actions legally available to it to collect from parents the outstanding amounts owed to it for unpaid balances.
 Outstanding Balances under the $5.00 threshold will be followed up internally by the building administrator subject to the provisions of this policy.

 Bonus meals.
 Students at every grade level will receive one free meal for every $50 pre-paid to the student’s account.
 Negative balances must be repaid first before bonus meals can take effect.